Ensemble Estimation of Information Divergence: Introduction

 \subsection{Related Work}

-Several nonparametric estimators for some functionals of two distributions including $f$-divergences already exist.
+While several estimators of divergence functionals have been previously defined, the convergence rates are known for only a few of them.
+Furthermore, the asymptotic distributions of these estimators is unknown for nearly all of them.
 For example, P\'{o}czos and Schneider~\cite{poczos2011estimation} established weak consistency of a bias-corrected $k$-nn estimator for R\'{e}nyi-$\alpha$ and other divergences of a similar form where $k$ is fixed.
 Wang et al~\cite{wang2009divergence} provided a $k$-nn based estimator for the KL divergence.
 Mutual information and divergence estimators based on plug-in histogram schemes have been proven to be consistent~\cite{darbellay1999MIest,silva2010partition,le2013partition,wang2005part}.
 Hero et al~\cite{hero2002applications} provided an estimator for R\'{e}nyi-$\alpha$ divergence but assumed that one of the densities was known.
 However none of these works study the convergence rates nor the asymptotic distribution of their estimators.

 There has been recent interest in deriving convergence rates for divergence estimators~\cite{moon2014isit,nguyen2010div,krishnamurthy2014divergence,singh2014renyi,singh2014exponential,kandasamy2015nonparametric}.
 The rates are typically derived in terms of a smoothness condition on the densities, such as the H\"{o}lder condition~\cite{hardle1990applied}: